Interview

 Jamison Kaufman

-After growing up and residing for 30 years in Los Angeles, Jamison moved to the Monterey Peninsula and spent 35 years in Carmel Valley, California.
-A Rotarian since 2002, she won 13 District Awards for excellence, President of the Year and Club of the year.
+After growing up in Los Angeles, Jamison moved to the Monterey Peninsula and spent 35 years in Carmel Valley, California in a world of beauty and fellow artists!
+A Rotarian since 2002, she has won 13 District Awards for excellence, President of the Year and Club of the year.
 She was awarded the first ever prestigious Rotary International Public Image Citation for her contributions to the vision and message of Rotary world-wide through her contribution of her graphic design skills.

 Jamison attended Westlake School for Girls, Los Angeles, CA and the Art Center College of Design in Pasadena, CA. She is a graduate of Landmark Forum, an international leadership-training program and the Rotary Int.
 President Elect Training Seminars.
 Jamison has worked in the design world since 1975.
 She created Carmel Valley Magazine from 2000-2010: published, edited and personally sold all advertising for 96 issues and produced some 40,000 pages of graphic design.
 C.V.
 Magazine twice won the Business of the Year.
 In concert with her publishing vocation, she served as voluntary literacy assistant at Tularcitos Elementary school in Carmel Valley reading to third graders.
 Recently she published, designed and edited two cookbooks for her client: and published a magazine for, about and by Visalia, CA to attempt to change the ‘lowest literacy rate in the country’ statistic.
 A community-written color magazine, online only, was a wonderful way to bring learning to a mostly Hispanic population without having it look like traditional learning.
 Finally able to pursue painting again, she created Heartlight Art, showcasing her many talents.
 A lifelong creator and animal rescuer, the work often evokes the same emotional warmth and visual charm that defines inspired and beloved storytelling.
 She loves to paint, design, garden, fashion photography, international travel and does her best to keep up with the news.